Ivole32/remote-workflow/README.md

 You're working on code or content on your Windows PC and want to:

-- Sync it with a Linux server
+- Sync files with a Linux server
   - Easy file sharing
   - Workflows for compiling and other stuff like that
 - Run tests, builds, or deployment scripts